 - Season the broth: Add low sodium soy sauce and a squeeze of lime.
 Taste and adjust with more lime or herbs instead of salt.

-- Finish & serve: Remove the lemongrass.
+- Finish and serve: Remove the lemongrass.
 Pour into bowls and top with cilantro, Thai basil, and scallions.
 Serve with cooked brown rice.